The Attractor-Cycle Notation for Finite Transformations: The Attractor-Cycle Notation

 \subsection{Examples}

-Any permutation in the compact notation is the same as the cyclic notation.
+Any permutation in the attractor-cycle notation is the same as the cyclic notation.
 In particular, the identity is simply \T{()}.

-A constant map to $n$ is written as \T{[1,2,\ldots,n-1|n]}, while a simple path trajectory from 1 to n is denoted by \T{[1,2,\ldots,n]}.
-The difference is big, and that is why we changed the linear notation's \T{;} symbol to \T{|}.
-Otherwise, the little dot in the semicolon, which might be easily overlooked, would have the same decisive role in distinguishing these two situations.
-The notation for a simple trajectory makes the compact notation shorter compared to the linear notation.
-In other cases they are identical.
+A constant map to $n$ is written as \T{[1|2|\ldots|n-1,n]}, while a simple path trajectory from 1 to n is denoted by \T{[1,2,\ldots,n]}.
+This compact notation for a path is also better matching the cycle notation for permutations.

 The transformation whose digraph is in Figure~\ref{example3} on 9 points is written as